 The appeal of Victorian homes has put them on the map, but does that mean they’re for everyone?
 When working with a potential buyer, Industry Insider takes into consideration a whole range of factors – such as borrowing capacity, lifestyle, what they want out of a home, property history, return on investment, whether they want to renovate or a key-turn solution, etc.

 Sometimes, it’s evident that another type of home will fit the brief better.
-For example, Edwardian homes are built with similar aesthetics and high ceilings but have lower level of details, and thus, a lower price point.
-Or consider modern homes – built more recently in the 1960s and 70s and in a ‘blockier’ style, but with a similar level of quality craftmanship that can be enjoyed in a Victorian.
+For example, Edwardian homes are built with similar aesthetics and high ceilings but have a lower level of detail, and thus, a lower price point.
+Or consider modern homes – built more recently in the 1960s and 70s and in a ‘blockier’ style, but with a similar level of quality craftsmanship that can be enjoyed in a Victorian.

 At the end of the day, helping you find your dream property is our aim, and what that ‘dream’ is might not always be what you originally had in mind.
 If you want to find out more about Victorians or other period properties, the inner suburbs of Melbourne, or how we can help you, call us on 1300 181 997 for your free no-obligation consultation.